Mental Wellness Resources for the Agriculture Community

-If you are experiencing negative feelings or know someone who is, we encourage you to talk about it and seek treatment from one of the resources listed below.
+Although it may feel like it’s out of your comfort zone, you can start a conversation.
+You can break the stigma.
+If you are experiencing negative feelings or know someone who is, we encourage you to talk about it and seek treatment

 The Department of Human Services offers free crisis counseling through the Support and Referral Helpline.
 Anyone feeling stressed, overwhelmed, alone, or anxious is encouraged to connect with a free crisis counselor by calling 1-855-284-2494.
 For TTY, dial 724-631-5600.
 Or text "PA" to 741-741.
 Trained professionals are available 24/7.

 If you or someone you know is experiencing a mental health crisis or is considering suicide, help is available.
 Reach out to the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact Crisis Text Line by texting PA to 741-741.